-Since running Finn Moto for the past 10 years I have been lucky enough to be apart of the transition, seeing what motorcyclist use to wear for protective pants on their motorbike.
-I can tell you it wasn't pretty; whether it was ugly, heavy, madmax looking leather touring pants or squishy, sweaty, bulky cordura/nylon pants, I could tell the riders weren't happy wearing it but needed the protection, so it was worn.
-In most cases riders resorted to wearing their staple clothing such as normal denim jeans & cotton jackets.
-Thankfully with the material & technology we have today it allows us to produce fashionable protective motorcycle wear such as Kevlar Jeans & Kevlar Hoodies.
+Since running Finn Moto for the past 12 years I have been lucky enough to be apart of the transition, seeing what motorcyclist use to wear for protective pants on their motorbike.
+I can tell you it wasn't pretty; whether it was ugly, heavy, mad max looking leather touring pants or squishy, sweaty, bulky cordura/polyester pants, I could tell the riders weren't happy wearing it but they needed the protection, so it was worn.
+In most cases riders resorted to wearing their casual clothing such as denim jeans & cotton jackets.
+Thankfully with the material & technology we have today its given the option for fashionable protective motorcycle wear such as Kevlar Jeans & Kevlar Jackets / Hoodies.

-Riders need the full protection when on the bike, yet they want to look normal when off the bike.
+Riders need the full protection when on the bike, yet they want to look & feel comfortable when off the bike.
 The combination of protective materials such as Dupont Kevlar fibre & fashionable clothing like denim jeans has quickly become the preferred choice when riding their motorcycle.

 Their are many types of weaves Kevlar can be constructed in most common is woven & terry loop knitted which all varies in weight & thickness.
 Kevlar is priced by weight so if you see Kevlar jeans in the low $100 range, the weight of the Kevlar won’t be that much. (ie: less Kevlar between the road & your ass)

 Woven or Knitted?
 Woven has been proven to be weaker through independent impact abrasion tests because of its thin tight weave construction it rips & abrades away alot quicker than a terry loop knitted method.
 The terry loop construction offers a thicker gauge & has more give so it won’t snap/rip as easy providing longer abrasion resistance.
 Knitted allows air through providing breath-ability for comfort.

 The positioning of the Kevlar is equally important to the actual Kevlar used.
 Some brands have design rights to the positioning of the Kevlar (that’s why a lot have their own special method).